Ruith Cnoc Wind Farm

 Proposed Development

-The Proposed Development is expected to comprise up to XXX stand-alone, three bladed horizontal axis wind turbines.
+The Proposed Development is expected to comprise up to 42 stand-alone, three bladed horizontal axis wind turbines.
 The number and location of the turbines is yet to be finalised and will be subject to an ongoing iterative design process as baseline survey data is gathered.

-The potential for a co-located Battery Energy Storage System will be assessed as part of the Environmental Impact Assessment (EIA).
-The Proposed Development will also include habitat restoration and enhancement measures which will be further defined during the EIA process.
+The Proposed Development will include habitat restoration and enhancement measures which will be further defined during the EIA process.

 Any predicted environmental effects arising from the Proposed Development will be mitigated as far as reasonably possible.
 Where necessary, additional specific mitigation measures will be committed to further reduce adverse effects during the construction, operational and decommissioning phases of the development.